aws/aws-graviton-getting-started/README.md

 * [AWS Managed Services available on Graviton](managed_services.md)
 * [Graviton Performance Runbook](perfrunbook/graviton_perfrunbook.md)
 * [Additional resources](#additional-resources)

+# Transitioning to Graviton
+If you are new to Graviton and want to understand how to identify target workloads, how to plan a transition project, how to test your workloads on AWS Graviton2 and finally how deploy in production, please read [the key considerations to take into account when transitioning workloads to AWS Graviton2 based Amazon EC2 instances](transition-guide.md)

 # Building for Graviton and Graviton2
 The Graviton CPU (powering [A1](https://aws.amazon.com/ec2/instance-types/a1/) instances) supports Arm V8.0 and includes support for CRC and crypto extensions.